Subir Sarkar: Education and career

 After completing secondary school in 1969, Sarkar studied at IIT Kharagpur, where he graduated with a B.Sc. in 1972 and an M.Sc. in 1974.
 He then joined the Tata Institute of Fundamental Research (TIFR), where he was appointed as a research associate in the Cosmic Rays Group in 1979 and was awarded a PhD in Physics in 1982.
 In 1983, he was a visiting fellow at the International School for Advanced Studies (Scuola Internazionale Superiore di Studi Avanzati; SISSA) in Trieste and during 1984–1985 a research associate in CERN's Theory Division.
 For the academic year 1985–1986, he was a visiting fellow at the University of Oxford's Department of Astrophysics and during 1987–1988 a research associate in the HEP Theory Group of Rutherford Appleton Laboratory (RAL) in Chilton, Oxfordshire.
 From 1988 to 1989 he worked in Bhopal for an Indian NGO (Eklavya), specialising in science education and popularisation.
 In 1990 Sarkar became a staff member of the University of Oxford's Rudolf Peierls Centre for Theoretical Physics.
 He was a visiting scholar at Wolfson College, Oxford from 1991 to 1993 and a research fellow from 1993 to 1997.
 During 1997-1998, he was a departmental lecturer and a tutor in physics at Pembroke College, Oxford.
 He was appointed as a University lecturer in 1998, promoted to reader in 2000, and professor in 2006, retiring as professor emeritus in 2021.
 Sarkar headed the Oxford Particle Theory Group from 2011 to 2019.
 He has also been an adjunct faculty member at TIFR and at the Raman Research Institute, Bangalore.

 Sarkar's research deals with relations between fundamental physics and aspects of astrophysics and cosmology and has a wide range, including dark matter, primordial nucleosynthesis, cosmological phase transitions, cosmological inflation, large-scale structure of the universe, and problems with the ΛCDM model.
 He has also participated in experiments such as the Pierre Auger Observatory, the Big European Bubble Chamber (BEBC), the IceCube Neutrino Observatory, and the Cherenkov Telescope Array in investigations of very high energy cosmic rays and neutrinos.
 He is a member of the Dark Energy Science Collaboration of the Vera C. Rubin Observatory.
 He was a founder member of the India Oxford Initiative, which began funding projects in 2019.

-The astrophysicist Subir Sarkar should not be confused with the geologist Subir Sarkar, a professor in the Department of Geological Sciences of Jadavpur University.